Updated: Aug 6

 For thousands of years, people have been active during the heat of the day while drinking little.
 They drank at the end of the day to replace the fluid they lost.

 Drink to Thirst" experts talk about marathon race winners.
 Even in hot and humid weather the fastest runners don't stop to drink during the race.
-These winners - the fastest winners - are the most dehydrated at the end of the race.
+These winners - the fastest runners - are the most dehydrated at the end of the race.

 These experts stress the high rate of hyponatremia in runners that follow the "drink every hour" guidelines.
 In the 2002 Boston Marathon, 13% of the runners had hyponatremia.
 Most were following the "drink every hour" guidelines.